stickelm/WSN/README.md

 PANID, CH set to the same as the Gateway Xbee;

-Firmware: set the same as your USB Dongle, in my case it's 802.15.4.
+Firmware: set the same as your USB Dongle, in my case it's `802.15.4`.

-Baud Rate: 115200 (NOT 38400 because this Xbee is talking to MCU on the waspmote at 115200 bps)
+Baud Rate: `115200` (NOT `38400` because this Xbee is talking to MCU on the waspmote at `115200` bps)

-AP=2 (API mode is 2 as it supports escape character sequence)
+AP=2 (API mode is `2` as it supports escape character sequence)

-Now put back the Xbee module onto the waspmote and upload the example code `OTA_03_802`. (in your Waspmote IDE example folder and `OTA` subfolder), you can change the "id_mote" as you want, but don't change the key_access as it must be the same key in `Xbee.conf` file on your PC.
+Now put back the Xbee module onto the waspmote and upload the example code `OTA_03_802`. (in your Waspmote IDE example folder and `OTA` subfolder), you can change the `id_mote` as you want, but don't change the key_access as it must be the same key in `Xbee.conf` file on your PC.

 Connect the waspmote with battery and turn on the switch, connect the USB dongle to your PC USB port and under windows command line, type OTAP command: